Britain's Best Home Cook contestants: Meet the cooks in series 2

-Britain's Best Home Cook 2020 begins tonight on BBC One and here are the contestants taking part.
+Best Home Cook 2020 continues tonight on BBC One and here are the contestants taking part.

 The search is on for Britain’s Best Home Cook for a second series in the cookery competition judged by the queen of home cooking Mary Berry, produce expert Chris Bavin, Michelin-starred chef Angela Hartnet, and hosted with wit and warmth by Claudia Winkleman.